-Along with increasing your chances of liver diseases and serious cancers, another way how alcoholism can kill you is through accidents including motor vehicle crashes.
+Along with increasing your chances of liver diseases and serious cancers, another way alcoholism can kill is through accidents, including motor vehicle crashes.

-In 2015, there were more than 10,000 people who died because of crashes related to alcohol impairment.
-That was 1/3 of all U.S. deaths related to traffic accidents.
+In 2018, more than 10,000 people died because of crashes related to alcohol impairment.
+That was more than a quarter of all U.S. deaths related to traffic accidents.

-In general heart disease is one of the top killers of Americans, but alcoholism can up the chances of dying from diseases and complications related to the heart.
+In general, heart disease is one of the top killers of Americans.
+Alcoholism can increase the chances of dying from heart-related diseases and complications.
 For example, the more you drink, the more likely you are to be obese and have high blood pressure.

-Excessive drinking and alcoholism can lead to raising of triglycerides in the blood which are harmful fats, and it can lead to consuming too many calories, having high blood pressure and heart failure.
-It can also lead to stroke, sudden cardiac death, cardiac arrhythmia, and cardiomyopathy.
+Excessive drinking and alcoholism can lead to rising triglycerides in the blood.
+Triglycerides are harmful fats, and they can lead to consuming too many calories, having high blood pressure and heart failure.
+They can also lead to stroke, sudden cardiac death, cardiac arrhythmia and cardiomyopathy.

-When looking at how alcoholism can kill you, understanding end stage alcoholism is also important.
+The amount of time struggling with alcoholism is an important part of how alcoholism can kill you.
 Most medical professionals classify alcoholism as a progressive, chronic disease, meaning it gets worse over time.

-Once you’ve entered end or late-stage alcoholism, your body starts to deteriorate quickly.
-Your cells start losing the ability to regenerate and heal themselves as they’re meant to, and your liver starts to have trouble supplying nutrients to the rest of your body.
+Once you’ve entered the later stages of alcoholism, your body starts to deteriorate quickly.
+Your cells start losing the ability to regenerate and heal themselves as they’re meant to, and your liver begins to have trouble supplying nutrients to the rest of your body.

-There can be intense deficiencies leading to complications of the central nervous system, and some of the conditions related to end stage alcoholism include not just the ones named above but also chronic bronchitis, emphysema, and pneumonia.
+There can be intense deficiencies leading to complications of the central nervous system.
+Some of the conditions related to progressively-worse alcoholism include all the illnesses named before, plus chronic bronchitis, emphysema and pneumonia.

-However, even if you are at the end stage of alcoholism, there are ways to recover and also heal your body, at least somewhat, but seeking help is absolutely essential unless you want to end up as a worst case scenario.
+However, even if you are in the later stages of alcoholism, there are ways to recover and heal your body, at least somewhat.
+Seeking help is essential to avoid becoming a worst-case scenario.